Pregnancy, Childbirth, Parental Leave and Workload Relief for Faculty

 QUESTIONS ABOUT THE COVERAGE

-If you have any questions about the policies covered here, you should call the Office of the Dean of the Faculty.
-For faculty in divisions I and II, contact Associate Dean Toni Turano at (609) 258-3024.
-For faculty in divisions III and IV, contact Associate Dean Mary Baum at (609) 258-4793.
-For questions about the benefits covered here, you should call the Office of Human Resources at (609) 258-3300.
+If you have any questions about the policies covered here, please contact Kate Baxter (8-1660; email@example.com) in the Office of the Dean of the Faculty.
+For questions about benefits covered here, you should call the Office of Human Resources at (609) 258-3300.